kolplattformen/elev-api.net/README.md

 A POC for login (and maybe more) to the Skolplattformen Student portal in .NET.

 ## Current status
-Not wroking yet.
+Not much wroking yet.
 Code is a mess.
 Don't bother unless you are here to try to make it work.

 ## Contribute / Try